-EMSP-225 Corequisite(s): none
+EMSP-225

 EMSP 265 Rescue Operations

 At the completion of this senior level class, students will be able to integrate the principles of rescue awareness and operations to safely rescue a patient from water, hazardous atmospheres, highways and hazardous terrain.
 Students will integrate the principles of rescue awareness and operations in formulating treatment for the patient(s).